zilihen/zi-os/README.md

   ```

 The `latest` tag will automatically point to the latest build.
 That build will still always use the Fedora version specified in `recipe.yml`, so you won't get accidentally updated to the next major version.

+> [!NOTE]
+> I do not know what happen if you mix the two together.
+So, just to be safe once you stick with one, stay on that one.

 ## ISO